jonow/lsv/README.md

 must be the last non-whitespace or non comment character on the line.
 All whitespace and comments in escaped values are preserved.

+Empty lines are ignored.
+Lines with only "" are considered empty values.

 Comments and quotes can be escaped using \.